Ray Tracer

 }

-Because of this book structure you feel like your making gradual progress even in the early part of the book while you're still working on foundations (which is where the test above comes from).
+Because of this book structure you feel like you’re making gradual progress even in the early part of the book while you’re still working on foundations (which is where the test above comes from).

-The pink sphere is the first object I rendered (by following to book of course).
-Here you can see the "three kinds of lighting" that computer graphics often uses to emulate realistic looking lighting: specular, diffuse, and ambient (here: the specular is the "reflection of the white lighting source", the diffuse is the brighter pink, the ambient is the darkest pink).
+The pink sphere is the first object I rendered (by following the book of course).
+Here you can see the “three kinds of lighting” that computer graphics often uses to emulate realistic looking lighting: specular, diffuse, and ambient (here: the specular is the “reflection of the white lighting source”, the diffuse is the brighter pink, the ambient is the darkest pink).

 This scene shows rays bouncing between reflective marbles.
 Notice how the marbles reflect images of themselves in their neighbours.
 The image here has rough edges because the rendering wasn’t done at a “crazy high” resolution and the project currently has no antialiasing (which would minimize this effect).